solana-labs/solana/docs/src/integrations/exchange.md

 [TransferChecked](https://github.com/solana-labs/solana-program-library/blob/fc0d6a2db79bd6499f04b9be7ead0c400283845e/token/program/src/instruction.rs#L268)
 instruction.
 Note that it is possible that the ATA address does not yet exist, at which point the exchange should fund the account on behalf of the user.
-For SPL Token v2 accounts, funding the withdrawal account will require 0.00203928 SOL (2,039,280 lamports).
+For SPL Token v2 accounts, funding the withdrawal account will require 0.00203928 SAND (2,039,280 lamports).

 Template `spl-token transfer` command for a withdrawal: